-Raw PA observations were biased positively at FEM AQHI+ levels between 1 and 9, peaking at an AQHI+ of 4 to 7, as shown in Figure 5.
+Raw PA observations were biased positively at FEM AQHI+ levels between 1 and 9, peaking at an AQHI+ of 4 to 7, as shown in Figure 5Figure 4.
 An AQHI+ bias at or near zero is preferred, especially at the higher FEM AQHI+ levels most impactful to human health.
 Models 2, 5, and 7 minimised this bias the most on average.
 Model 2 was biased slightly high at AQHI+ of 6 or lower, and slightly high onwards with a minimum at 10 AQHI+.
-Models 5 and 7 performed similarly; however, they were biased slightly low throughout, except at an AQHI+ of 1, and had the worst performance at 8 and 10 AQHI+.
+Models 5 and 7 performed similarly; however, theyit was were biased slightly low throughout, except at an AQHI+ of 1, and had the worst performance at 8 and 10 AQHI+.
 Models 1 and 8 were the next best; however, they were both increasingly negatively biased at higher FEM AQHI+ levels.
-Model 6 had relatively large negative biases in the 3-10+ AQHI+ levels.
-A detailed breakdown for each testing site can be found in the SI (Figure SE4).
-Further comparisons were only made on Models 1, 2, 5, and 7 as they showed the best performance here.
-Comparisons for the remaining models are shown in Figure S1, Table S1, and Figure S2, can be found in the SI.
+Model 5 and Model 6 300 had relatively large positive and negative biases in the 3-9 and 3-10+ AQHI+ levels, respectively.
+A detailed breakdown for each testing site can be found in the SI (Figure SI.4).
+Further comparisons were only made on Models 1, 2, 57, and 78 as they showed the best performance here.
+Comparisons for the remaining models can be found in the SI.